milesich/xcgp-api/docs/graphql/schema.md

 title: Schema
 ---

 The API exposes a number of resources that can be queried and/or manipulated.
-These resources can be categorized as content like banners or SEO metadata and transactional like bonuses or payment transactions.
+These resources can be categorized as content like pages or SEO metadata and transactional like bonuses or payment transactions.

 ## CMS Schema
 All the CMS resources can be managed in the back-office under the Content menu.

-### Banners
-Banners are simple resources that only really have an image and can be set with different user states.
-So for the same banner space there could be images for a logged out user or logged in user for instance.

-* banner
-* banners

-### Feeds
-Feeds are basically a mirror from external RSS/Atom feeds.
-A use case would be if you already manage some content in an external blog and want to replicate it in some way in the casino.

-* feed
-* feeds

 ### Pages
 Pages are arbitrary content resembling blog articles where a hero image, short description and long description can be provided.
 Some use cases for it would be a news section, articles/blog section, or user success stories, or any other general content.